-In the past month the City of Winnipeg has released an information bulletin regarding their approach to screw piles.
+In February of 2017 the City of Winnipeg released its most current information bulletin regarding their approach to helical screw piles.
 If you click the link below you can download a copy of the bulletin:

 What should you know about screw piles (augered piles, helical piles, ground anchors, etc.) within the City of Winnipeg?